srs/pxt-bitbot/README.md

-# BitBit Package for Microsoft PXT
+# BitBot Package for Microsoft PXT

 This library provides a Microsoft PXT package for BitBot, see https://4tronix.co.uk/bitbot/.